opensearch-project/documentation-website/_ingest-pipelines/processors/script.md

 ### Step 1: Create a pipeline

-The following query creates a pipeline named <pipeline name> that uses the script processor to <do what?>:
+The following query creates a pipeline named `my-script-pipeline` that uses the `script` processor to convert the `message` field to uppercase:

 ```json
 PUT _ingest/pipeline/my-script-pipeline